martinlehoux/kagamino_blog/content/posts/edgedb-aggregates/index.md

 ```

 With the data in place, we can now query it.
-The query is a little different, but still quite expressive:
+The query is a little different but still quite expressive:

 ```edgeql
 select Product {